-Weeks since Injury Rehabilitation Plan 0-3 Keep your finger buddy strapped to your next largest finger.
+Weeks since Injury Rehabilitation Plan 0-3 Use the splint for comfort.
 Keep your fingers moving to prevent stiffness.
-Complete Stage 1 Exercises 3-6 Stop buddy strapping your finger.
+Complete Stage 1 Exercises 3-6 Try not to use the splint.
 Gradually resume normal activities as pain allows.
 Complete Stage 2 Exercises.
 6-12 Fracture should be largely united (healed).
 Complete Stage 3 Exercises.
 Complete normal activities.
 Heavier or more strenuous tasks, including heavy lifting, may still be difficult and cause discomfort and swelling at this stage.
 12+ Symptoms will continue to improve over the next few months.
 If you are still experiencing significant pain and / or stiffness please contact us for further advice / management .